 I think we spent about 2 or 3 hours touring the areas that are open to the public.
 The palace is huge and will never fail to take your breath away.
 The art, antiques, and carpets in the palace were just fabulous.
 Every corner and every part of the Buckingham Palace is photogenic but unfortunately, photos are not allowed due to security reasons.

 Anyway, this memorable experience doesn’t need a photo souvenir.
 I have captured the overwhelming delight of this visit in my heart.
-Without the need to click my camera, I simply relished in the moment and enjoyed the experience of actually setting foot in the home of the Queen.
+Without the need to click my camera, I simply relished at the moment and enjoyed the experience of actually setting foot in the home of the Queen.

 The admission fee was worth every penny.
 If you are curious about the things that catch your eye, you can ask the attendants throughout the palace and they’re all ready to answer your questions.
 There is also an audio guide that covers most of the things you’d want to know.
 If you wish to get a souvenir, you can find great novelty items and gifts at the souvenir shop.